AMReX-Fluids/IAMR/Docs/sphinx_documentation/source/InputsProblemDefinition.rst

 Note that IAMR allows walls to move tangentially, but not in the normal direction.

-Users can create more complex Dirichlet boundary condtions by writing their own fill function in NS_bcfill.H, then using that function to create an amrex::StateDescriptor::BndryFunc object and specifying which variables will use it in NS_setup.cpp.
+Users can create more complex Dirichlet boundary condtions by writing their own fill function in ``NS_bcfill.H``, then using that function to create an ``amrex::StateDescriptor::BndryFunc`` object and specifying which variables will use it in ``NS_setup.cpp``.
 More information on boundary conditions is in section :ref:`sec:physicalBCs`.